guanhonly/simple-trajectory-compressor/README.md

 ## Performance
 Since it's a compression algorithm, I did a simple experiment to calculate the compression rate(compared to json format).
 The trajectory data of the experiment is downloaded from [Microsoft GeoLife](https://www.microsoft.com/en-us/download/details.aspx?id=52367) and 171 trajectories are used.
-The code of this experiment is in the file `TrjCompressorTest.java` and the trajectory data is in the directory `data/Trajectory`.
+The code of this experiment is in the file `TrjCompressorTest.java`, you can change the value of `path` which contains the trajectory data from GeoLife if you want to do the similar experiment.
 Here is the result of the experiment:
 ```text
 mean of compression rate: 10.811463326040565 %
 median of compression rate: 10.643147359032803 %